vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Innovation distinguishes between a leader and a follower." - Steve Jobs
 - "Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep." - Scott Adams
 - "There is no greater danger than underestimating your opponent." - Sun Tzu

-## Leadership and Influence

-- "The function of leadership is to produce more leaders, not more followers." - Ralph Nader
-- "Leadership is not about being in charge.
-It is about taking care of those in your charge." - Simon Sinek
-- "Great leaders are not defined by the absence of weakness, but rather by the presence of clear strengths." - John Zenger
-- "To handle yourself, use your head; to handle others, use your heart." - Eleanor Roosevelt
-- "The greatest leader is not necessarily the one who does the greatest things.
-He is the one that gets the best out of the people." - Ronald Reagan

 ## Courage and Resilience